Things to see and do in Canada

 Witness the Northern Lights

 The ethereal lights of the Aurora Borealis are frequently visible in the Northwest Territories.
-To observe this magical, kaleidoscopic phenomenon, join a tour from Yellowknife and travel by dogsled across a frozen lake or splash out on a trip to a fly-in lodge where you could also try snowshoeing, ice fishing or snowmobiling.
+To observe this magical, kaleidoscopic phenomenon, join a tour from Yellowknife and travel by dogsled across a frozen lake or splash out on a trip to a fly-in lodge where you can also try snowshoeing, ice fishing or snowmobiling.